PavanRangani/docs/docs/prd/tax/tax.md

     - It show tax return year
   - Form
     - Shows form number
+    - For Disregarded entity tax return Form is not applicable so it will show message `Disregarded Entity`.
   - Status
     - Status of tax return.
 It should be `Pending`, `Received`, `Paid`.
     - Showing 'Filed' status in green and 'Extend' status in orange colour.
   - Total
     - Show total count of All Components.
+    - For Disregarded entity this is not applicable
   - Pending
     - Show total count of pending components
     - Shows count of Pending and Overdue component are separated by pipe.